What is the Past Continuous Tense?

 This time last year, we were living in a different city.

-The most common use at B1 level.
+This is an extremely common use case.
 A longer background action (Past Continuous) is interrupted by a shorter, sudden event (Past Simple).

 I was having a shower when the doorbell rang.